WinterCore/microverse-js-capstone-game/README.md

 ![](demo/gameplay.png)

 ### Gameover
-> The player is taken to this scene after dying so they can submit their score if they wanted.
+> The player is taken to this scene after dying so they can submit their score if they want to.

 ![](demo/gameover.png)